-Other housing options open to students include fraternity houses and off-campus housing.

-The University owns or operates two apartment houses adjacent to campus: Spartan Arms (efficiencies) and Wilkist Apartments (efficiencies and small apartments).
+Other housing open to students include fraternity houses, University apartments, and off-campus housing.
+The University owns or operates several apartment houses adjacent to campus.

-Although UT does not operate an off-campus housing bureau, the Office of the Dean of Student Life and the Student Government Association Housing Committee maintain listings of additional apartments, efficiencies and rooms available in the area.
+Although UT does not operate an off-campus housing bureau, the Office of the Director of Resident Life and the Student Government Association Housing Committee maintain listings of additional apartments, efficiencies and rooms available in the area.